PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaGalladeHunter.md

 **Notes:**

 - The program will hear shinies from a different floor of the temple.
 So if you can't find it, go deeper into the temple to find it.
 This applies to Zubat, Crobat, and Bronzong.
-- The Ralts/Kirlia that spawns next to the alpha Gallade really like to run away.
-Recommend saving the game immediately after re-entering the game if it has detected a shiny in that spot.
+- The Ralts/Kirlia that spawns next to the alpha Gallade really likes to run away.
+Recommend saving the game immediately after re-entering the game.

 ## Options